CAHanke/flr2mmcif/README.md

 #### 4. After generation, it is recommended to check the resulting mmcif file whether the output is what was expected.

+## Documentation
+An overview of the content in the spreadsheet can be found in [Documentation](/documentation/overview_collected_info_in_template.pdf)

 ## References
-The python-ihm package and the IHM and FLR dictionaries can be found on https://github.com/ihmwg
+The python-ihm package and the IHMCIF and flrCIF dictionaries can be found on https://github.com/ihmwg

 PDB-Dev: https://pdb-dev.wwpdb.org/